-On 5 October 2015, Heinz Italia S.p.A., as a customer, the Issuer, as a supplier, and Newlat Group S.A., as guarantor, entered into a production and supply contract, subsequently amended on 4 November 2015, 27 January 2016, 28 April 2016, 24 October 2016, 4 April 2017 and 27 November 2017 (the "Co-Packing Agreement"), governing the terms and conditions of the production, packaging and supply by the Company of certain products (including, but not limited to, biscuits, pasta, powdered milk, liquid milk, lyophilisates, cereals, flour, etc.) to Heinz Italia S.p.A.

-Under the Co-Packing Agreement, Heinz Italia S.p.A. has the right to terminate the contract, subject to prior written notice of between 60 and 90 days, in certain cases, including a change of control of the Company12.
+- (i) On 5 October 2015, Heinz Italia S.p.A., as customer, and the Issuer, as supplier, and Newlat Group S.A., as guarantor, entered into a production and supply contract, subsequently amended on 4 November 2015, 27 January 2016, 28 April 2016, 24 October 2016, 4 April 2017 and 27 November 2017 (the "Co-Packing Contract"), governing the terms and conditions of production, packaging and supply by the Company of certain products (including but not limited to biscuits, pasta, milk powder, liquid milk, freeze-dried products, cereals, flours, etc.) to Heinz Italia S.p.A.
+Under the Co-Packing Agreement, Heinz Italia S.p.A. has the right to terminate the contract, subject to prior written notice of between 60 and 90 days, in certain cases, including a change of control of the Company12. - (ii) On 7 July 2020, CLI entered into a loan agreement with MPS Capital Services Banca per le Imprese S.p.A. and Deutsche Bank S.p.A. (the "Loan Agreement") for a maximum amount of €31,500,000.00 at the Euribor rate increased by a margin of 175 basis points, to be repaid within 72 months from the date of signing the agreement.
+The Company granted the aforementioned lending banks a first-demand personal guarantee for the maximum total amount equal to the principal amount of the loan, as well as the related interest, charges and other accessories.
+Under the Loan Agreement, in the event of a change of control,13 CLI shall repay the loan in full, pay interest, as well as any other amount due to the banks no later than 15 working days from such event.